 This technology allows ground crew to handle cargo operations in less time.
 According to SATS, the ground handling firm at the Changi Airport, the loading times were cut from 60 minutes to 45.

 There could be many other use cases for Augmented Reality at the airports.
 We will see more and more of it soon, mainly because they do not require adjustments to the airport’s physical infrastructure, which tends to be costly.

 The aviation industry was never short on data.
 It just didn’t know how to make commercial use of it.
 But having data is not enough.
 Another challenge will be to hire talents understanding how to analyze the vast amount of structured, semi-structured, and unstructured data and make sense of it.

 And who will control the data?
 The manufacturers, the airlines, the airports, or other service providers?
 Or will the industry finally tear down the silos it has fenced so well over the past decades?

-The whole concept of digital transformation, however, has shown that silos are bad for business and data-oriented business models require cooperation, even between competitors.
+However, the whole concept of digital transformation has shown that silos are bad for business and data-oriented business models require cooperation, even between competitors.

 Cloudy skies after all, huh?